-Flow-Induced Dispersion Analysis.
-FIDA experiments are based on the fact that the hydrodynamic radius of particles determines their laminar flow profile. ^{24,39} By flowing mixtures of (glyco)lipid-containing vesicles and spike proteins through narrow (e.g., 75 μ m diameter sized) capillaries, one will observe different flow profiles with versus without binding, because the bound complex has a larger hydrodynamic radius than the two unbound species.
-This effect is observed through fluorescent labeling of the spike proteins, recording the fluorescence intensity at a given point along the tubing as a function of time (see the FIDA figure in the Results Section for a graphical representation hereof), and plotting this in a so-called Taylorgram.
-40 embryonic kidney (HEK) 293 cells by GenScript Biotech (NJ, USA), and the sequence and purity were checked by inhouse mass spectrometry.
+The S1 segment (Gln14-Arg685) of the SARS-CoV-2 spike is expressed in modified human embryonic kidney (HEK) 293 cells by GenScript Biotech (NJ, USA), and the sequence and purity were checked by mass spectrometry.
 The S1 segments of MERS-CoV (Tyr18-Pro747) and SARS-CoV (Ser14-Leu666) are also expressed in HEK293 cells, but by Bio-Techne Ltd. (UK).
-We dissolve the proteins in phosphate-buffered saline (PBS, Sigma-Aldrich, MO, USA) buffer (pH 7.4) and subsequently Alexa-488 label it in a nonspecific manner via amine coupling to the exposed lysine side chains (with a $\sim\!50\%$ efficiency).
-A stock solution of 2.4 μ M S1-Alexa488 is prepared, which is subsequently diluted to a 100 nM concentration for the FIDA experiments.
+We dissolve the proteins in phosphate-buffered saline (PBS, Sigma-Aldrich, MO, USA) buffer (pH 7.4) and subsequently Alexa-488 label it in a non-specific manner, via amine coupling to the exposed lysine side chains (with a 50% efficiency).
+A stock solution of 2.4 $\mu$ M S1-Alexa488 is prepared, which is subsequently diluted to a 100 nM concentration for the FIDA experiments.